MrTech12/bettertaskfilter/README.md

 * The REST API is used for retrieving tasks and projects.
 * The Sync API is used for retrieving and updating filters.
 The project also makes use of the `discord.js` library, to send an Embed message to a Discord channel for notifying the user.

+## Disclaimer
+This project is NOT created by, affiliated with, or supported by Doist.